Julio-Lemus/Julio-Lemus/README.md

 <h1 align="left">Hi 👋, I'm Julio Lemus</h1>
-<h3 align="left">I'm an aspiring data engineer, focused on building automation and modeling analysis for marketing solutions.</h3>
+<h3 align="left">I'm an aspiring data engineer, focused on building automation and modeling analysis for businesses.</h3>

 - 🔭 I’m currently working on **A Generative AI and the OpenAI API to streamline content creation and reduce token waste.**